DFU_PAN OTA Upgrade User Guide

 3.5 DFU_PAN Program Executes Firmware Download

-After entering OTA mode, the DFU_PAN program will automatically connect to the network and download the firmware.
+After entering OTA mode, the DFU_PAN program automatically connects to the network and downloads firmware.

 Process: